cbirdlab/fltrVCF/readme.txt

 		fltrVCF/filter_hwe_by_pop_HPC.pl

-	Modify the config file to match your directory structure
+	Copy the config file to your working dir and modify it match your directory structure

 EXAMPLES